gui-sa/DIO_Training/Java_Lessons/README.md

     ~~~
     java -cp [directory] [classname... it is the .class bytecode file however runs it classname only]
     ~~~
+    ~~~
+    java [classname... it is the .class bytecode file however runs it classname only]
+    ~~~
     - For more [peak the example](./MeuPrimeiroProJava/CMD.png)
+> To run a java package: compile main class and then run subpackage1.subpackage2...main <br>
+> It is not worth to run java project outside an IDE because it takes too long to run and iterate.

 <div id='class_anatomy' />